-How Pre-Mediation Preparation Reduces Session Time by 60 Minutes
+How Pre-Mediation Preparation Can Reduce Session Time

 Why Prepared Clients Transform the Mediation Room